 West African and Malagasy trade union representatives gathered in Paris today (Monday) for the start of a seminar to discuss common problems.

-West African and Malagasy trade union representatives gathered in Paris today (Monday) for the start of a seminar to discuss common problems.
+Background: West African and Malagasy trade union representatives gathered in Paris today (Monday) for the start of a seminar to discuss common problems.
 Delegates from 11 countries will cover a wide variety of topics including labour and social security legislations.

 Another important topic for discussion will be the possible establishment of workers' educational centres in Africa.